ankilab/LLM_based_Segmentation/README.md

 ### Preprocessing
 All datasets were preprocessed to fit the input requirements of the LLM-generated models.
 5002 total images were selected for the BAGLS and Swallowing dataset and 999 total images for the Brain Meningioma tumor dataset respectively.
 Images were resized and normalized to a range between 0 and 1 in the LLM-generated code.
 Each dataset was split into training (80%), validation (10%), and testing (10%) sets with different methods by each LLM.
+The batch sizes, learning rate and number of epochs for training were also determined by the LLM.